1. Writing a Multi Layer Feedforward Neural Network from Scratch

 2. Warning

 Most of these days, we have many ML frameworks with many choices.
 We have high level to low level frameworks.
 Recently PyTorch has earned huge popularity but for beginners, Keras is a best choice.
-But writing a ML code from scratch is always a challenging and complex for even intermediate programmers.
+But writing a ML code and neural network from scratch is always a challenging and complex for even intermediate programmers.
 The mathematics behind the cute ML frameworks are scary.
-But once we understood a prerequistiqes of ML, then starting to code from scratch is a good idea.
+But once we understood a prerequisites of ML, then starting to code neural network from scratch is a good idea.

 3. Steps